Gold Coast Australia So Much More Than Surfers Paradise

 What To Wear Whale Watching In Spring On Gold Coast Australia?

 By spring I mean late September and October for whale watching purposes.
-I would probably wear 3/4 pants or shorts if it was really warm.
+I would probably wear 3/4 (Capri-style) pants or shorts if it was really warm.
 I would still take a fleecy top, or something warm for the top.
 Layers!
 If it was windy I would probably wear or take long trousers just in case.

 Sun protection at this time of the year is an absolute must before leaving the house.
 Face, nose and ears need to be covered well.
 Sunglasses and a hat are a must have.